mmnavarr/malcosaurus/blog/2020-10-15-typescript.md

 My experiences are my experiences and they were pleasant.
 I have read the counterarguments but to each their own.
 I would love to hear from someone who did not have a great experience with TS either on the front or backend or someone who found other ways to extract the benefits of TS in their codebase.

+### Moral
+Because you decide to not use something, doesn't make it a wrong move.
+It simply means it was not the correct decision *at that time*.
+Revisiting and reevaluation past decisions in the future can potentially lead to a positive outcomes.